 I don’t think that’s what God meant when he said he examines our hearts.

 I won the wrestling match with my body image only after I was able to practice self-forgetfulness.
-I never found freedom while trying to think about all that was fabulous about me.
+Funny, but I never found freedom while trying to think about all that was fabulous about me.
 I didn’t know who I was because I didn’t know whose I was.

 My identity in Christ was shaky at best because I spent more time trying to figure me out than getting to know Him.